Proboscis Monkey Nasalis larvatus

 Brunei, Malaysia (Sabah, Sarawak), Indonesia (Kalimantan)

-The planned land use for Central Kalimantan cited by E. Meijaard illustrates this tendency, with much of the riverine forest being marked for conversion.
-Clearing riverbanks and mangroves has a significant impact.
+Clearing riverbanks and mangroves has a significant impact on the Proboscis Monkey.
 Forest fires, especially those along the rivers, have a major impact on distribution.
 The 1997-1998 Bornean forest fires were thought to have destroyed the greatest proportion of remaining habitat of any primate in Kalimantan.

 Boonratana, R., Cheyne, S.M., Traeholt, C., Nijman, V. & Supriatna, J. 2020.
 Nasalis larvatus.
 The IUCN Red List of Threatened Species 2020: e.T14352A17945165. https://dx.doi.org/10.2305/IUCN.UK.2020-2.RLTS.T14352A17945165.en.
 Downloaded on 25 January 2021.